ejfox/website/content/blog/md/upstate-city-balance.md

 ---
-dek: In which the author works to define the Yin and Yang of New York, the history of oscillation between urban and rural, upstate and the city.
+dek: In which the author works to define the Yin and Yang of New York– the history of oscillation between upstate (rural) and the city (urban)
 type: words
 hidden: true
 inprogress: false